annubelgaonkar/QnAauthService/README.md

 This is an AuthService for my learning app which is AI based.
-While the app is still in progress, AuthService is completed and functional.
 Please login to https://www.learndaily.in/ to view the register/login page.